theramiyer/blog/content/posts/2019/2019-05-12-buying-a-house-in-bangalore.md

 ## Basic requirements

 The first point I looked at were my requirements.
 What kind of house did I need?
 What was the area I needed?
-I figured that I needed a three-<span class='small-caps'>BHK</span> house, of about fifteen hundred square feet.
+I figured that I needed a three-{{< smallcaps "BHK" >}} house, of about fifteen hundred square feet.
 It would allow for a decent amount of moving space, and would comfortably contain all the furniture, appliances and other necessities that we would have as a family.
 The next question was, where I wanted this house to be.
 I am a typical South Bangalorean.
 I like the Banashankari and the Uttarahalli areas.
 I chose the place; this is where I wanted the house to be.

 The next question I asked was whether I was all right with a flat.
 Turned out, I was not.
 I wanted an individual house.
 I do not like being part of a dysfunctional association which is indecisive.
 Flats in the urban middle-class Bangalore is typically unorganized, unmaintained and sometimes, even unruly.
 I was not comfortable with flats that had more than four houses.
 Four-house flats in Bangalore South, though, per my observations, did not come with three bed rooms.
 Two bed rooms were a norm.
 Independent house was the more logical answer.